 - Cash Savings – Documents to Provide with Your UK Spouse Visa Application (Category D)

-- Pension Income and the Exempt Category- Documents to Provide with UK Spouse Visa application (Category E and exempt category)
+- Pension Income and the Exempt Category- Documents to Provide with UK Spouse Visa application (Category E and exempt category) and also

 - Self-Employment – Documents to Provide with UK Spouse Visa application (Categories F and G)